keycloak/keycloak/CONTRIBUTING.md

 For very large proposals it can be inefficient to capture all the information in the GitHub Discussion.
 In this cases a separate design proposal can be sent to the [Keycloak Community repository](https://github.com/keycloak/keycloak-community/tree/main/design), and linked to from the GitHub Discussion.

-### Create an issue in Keycloak JIRA
+### Create an issue

-Take your time to write a proper JIRA including a good summary and description.
+Take your time to write a proper issue including a good summary and description.

 Remember this may be the first thing a reviewer of your PR will look at to get an idea of what you are proposing and it will also be used by the community in the future to find about what new features and enhancements are included in new releases.

-Note: Keycloak Node.js Admin Client uses GitHub issues and not the Keycloak JIRA.

 ### Implementing